linode/docs/docs/networking/diagnostics/ss/index.md

 service with a numeric value by looking at the `/etc/services` file.
 The last column, `Peer Address:Port`, is useful when there is an active connection because it shows the address and port number of the client machine, though here it is without any real values for TCP connections that are in the
 `LISTEN` state.
-At the `-r` option is not used, you only see IP addresses in the output.
+As the `-r` option is not used, you only see IP addresses in the output.

-Notice that running `ss -t` without `–a` will display established TCP connections only:
+Running `ss -t` without `–a` will display established TCP connections only:

     ss -t